-The accompanying interim consolidated balance sheet as of June 30, 2017, interim consolidated statements of operations and cash flows for the six months ended June 30, 2016 and 2017, interim consolidated statement of comprehensive loss for the six months ended June 30, 2017 and interim consolidated statement of redeemable convertible preferred stock and stockholders' deficit for the six months ended June 30, 2017 are unaudited.
+The accompanying interim consolidated balance sheet as of June 30, 2017, the interim consolidated statements of operations and cash flows for the six months ended June 30, 2016 and 2017, and the interim consolidated statement of redeemable convertible preferred stock and stockholders' deficit for the six months ended June 30, 2017 are unaudited.
 The unaudited interim consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements and, in management's opinion, include all adjustments, consisting of only normal recurring adjustments, necessary for the fair statement of our financial position as of June 30, 2017 and our results of operations and cash flows for the six months ended June 30, 2016 and 2017.
-The financial data and other financial information disclosed in the notes to these interim consolidated financial statements related to the six months ended June 30, 2017 are not necessarily indicative of the results to be expected for the full fiscal year or any other period.
+The financial data and other financial information disclosed in the notes to these consolidated financial statements related to the six months ended June 30, 2016 and 2017 are also unaudited.
+The results of operations for the six months ended June 30, 2017 are not necessarily indicative of the results to be expected for the full fiscal year or any other period.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to the rules and regulations thereunder.